M10zigi/My-profile/README.md

 # 👋 Welcome to Manny's Cybersecurity Hub!

 ## 🧠 About Me
 Hello, I’m a cybersecurity professional with hands-on experience in threat intelligence, incident response, and system hardening, backed by a strong academic foundation in Cybersecurity Risk Management from Georgetown University.
-I've worked on securing enterprise systems at companies like H&R Block, Oracle Fields, and Sage Analytics, focusing on threat detection, data protection, and vulnerability management.
+I've worked on securing enterprise systems focusing on threat detection, data protection, and vulnerability management.
 Passionate about cyber defense and continuous learning, I document real-world projects and research to sharpen my technical and investigative skills!

  🎓 **Education**: M.S. in Cyber Secirity Risk Management - B.S. in Information Technology with a concentration in Cyber Security